 Andhra Pradesh has a rich music heritage.
 Some of the most popular Carnatic musicians ever were descendants of Telugus.
 Even the folk music of the state is incredibly popular.
 Whenever you arrive in the state on economy or business class flights, do ensure to make time and enjoy some classical music performances held in large auditoriums regularly.

 The most popular classical dance form of Andhra Pradesh is Kuchipudi.
-While men and women can both do this, it is mostly performed by women in the state.
+While anyone can do this, it is mostly performed by women in the state.
 Some of the other traditional dance forms that existed through the fascinating history of the state are Burrakatha, Chenchu Bhagotam, Dappu, Bhamakalapam, Veeranatyam, Dhimsa, Butta Bommalu, Kolattam, and Tappeta Gullu.
 These are among the most interesting aspects of culture and lifestyle of Andhra Pradesh.

 Languages of Andhra Pradesh